PrismAudio: Decomposed Chain-of-Thoughts and Multi-dimensional Rewards for Video-to-Audio Generation: Additional Quantitative Results

-(1) \textbf{Sem+Temp only configuration:} While achieving improvements in semantic (CLAP: 0.44 $\rightarrow$ 0.48) and temporal (DeSync: 0.48 $\rightarrow$ 0.41) metrics, this configuration shows \textbf{no improvement in spatial accuracy} (CRW: 8.29 $\rightarrow$ 8.38, still far from optimal) and only marginal aesthetic gains (PQ: 6.24 $\rightarrow$ 6.30).
+To rigorously validate the necessity of our full four-dimensional framework, we conduct comprehensive ablation studies on the \textbf{VGGSound test set}, evaluating three reduced configurations: (1) removing Aesthetic reward (Sem+Temp+Spatial), (2) removing Spatial reward (Sem+Temp+Aesthetic), and (3) removing both (Sem+Temp only).
+The results are presented in Table~\ref{tab:vgg_last_two_rewards}. \textbf{Quantitative Analysis:} (1) \textbf{Sem+Temp only configuration:} While achieving improvements in semantic (CLAP: 0.44 $\rightarrow$ 0.48) and temporal (DeSync: 0.48 $\rightarrow$ 0.41) metrics, this configuration shows \textbf{no improvement in spatial accuracy} (CRW: 8.29 $\rightarrow$ 8.38, still far from optimal) and only marginal aesthetic gains (PQ: 6.24 $\rightarrow$ 6.30).
 More critically, the Frechet Distance increases (1.10 $\rightarrow$ 1.22), indicating lower overall audio quality.
 This demonstrates that aesthetic and spatial qualities are not "free" benefits from semantic/temporal optimization.
+(2) \textbf{Sem+Temp+Spatial configuration:} Adding spatial reward improves spatial metrics (CRW: 8.38 $\rightarrow$ 7.53, GCC: 4.11 $\rightarrow$ 3.75) and distribution quality (FD: 1.22 $\rightarrow$ 1.03), but \textbf{fails to enhance aesthetics} (PQ: 6.30 $\rightarrow$ 6.19, actually degrades).
+This confirms that aesthetic quality requires explicit optimization.
+(3) \textbf{Sem+Temp+Aesthetic configuration:} Adding aesthetic reward improves aesthetic metrics (PQ: 6.30 $\rightarrow$ 6.44, PC: 3.25 $\rightarrow$ 3.11, CE: 3.98 $\rightarrow$ 4.17, CU: 5.61 $\rightarrow$ 5.76), but \textbf{degrades distribution quality} (FD: 1.22 $\rightarrow$ 1.52).
+This confirms that spatial accuracy requires explicit optimization.
+(4) \textbf{Full four-dimensional approach:} This is the only configuration achieving \textbf{holistic improvement across all axes simultaneously}: semantic (CLAP: 0.44 $\rightarrow$ 0.47), temporal (DeSync: 0.48 $\rightarrow$ 0.41), aesthetic (PQ: 6.24 $\rightarrow$ 6.38, CE: 3.94 $\rightarrow$ 4.29), spatial (CRW: 8.29 $\rightarrow$ 7.72), and distribution quality (FD: 1.10 $\rightarrow$ 1.08, KL: 1.24 $\rightarrow$ 1.23).
+This confirms that a multi-dimensional reward system is essential to disentangle competing objectives and prevent "reward hacking."